 All these play a major role.
 Now breaking down this even further, let’s see what kind of business needs what website and how much that will cost

 1. An Informational Website with the Basic Features

-Generally for companies like a Real Estate listing site or a law firm, they don’t need a lot going on in terms of functionalities.
+Generally for companies like a Singapore business listing site, they don’t need a lot going on in terms of functionalities.
 It should be highly informational.
 If for the real estate company, high quality pictures of their properties, addresses of their properties, description of the properties in terms of location, quality of construction, amenities and also information on who to contact.

 For a lawyer’s website, you might need basic information on the years of experience, the filed they specialize in, the size of the team, the qualifications of the lawyers and more.

-If you surmise the scope of the project, this website design Singapore will have a 8 to 10 pager with the following features.
+If you surmise the scope of the project, simple website design Singapore will have a 5 to 10 pager with the following features.

 • A blog to talk about real estate trends or legal trends